 Tim Urban focuses on how procrastination has affected his life, discussing what happens in the brain during procrastination.
 He highlights the way in which a procrastinator brain may be different from a non-procrastinator brain.
 But ultimately, Urban proposes that we all—from time to time—procrastinate.

-Tim Urban uses metaphors to describe how a procrastinator thinks.
-He introduces the rational decision-maker, the instant gratification monkey, and the panic monster, who are the main components during procrastination.
+Urban uses metaphors to describe how a procrastinator thinks.
+He introduces the rational decision-maker, the instant gratification monkey, and the panic monster, who are the main parties during procrastination.

 “The Instant Gratification Monkey does not seem like a guy you want behind the wheel.
 He lives entirely in the present moment.
 He has no memory of the past, no knowledge of the future, and he only cares about two things: easy and fun.” – Tim Urban

-This Ted Talk is incredibly relatable for anyone who experiences regular procrastination.
+This Ted Talk is incredibly relatable for anyone who is a regular procrastinator.
 By touching on the consequences of long-term procrastination, Urban encourages us to really look at what we’re procrastinating, and how it’s impacting our lives.